 Smoking cuts IVF success rate

-In a study about to be published in the journal Human Reproduction, infertile women who smoke were found to have lower pregnancy rates and higher miscarriage rates during treatment with in vitro fertilization – IVF.
+In a study published in the journal Human Reproduction, infertile women who smoke were found to have lower pregnancy rates and higher miscarriage rates during treatment with in vitro fertilization – IVF.

 Smoking reduced IVF pregnancy rates